polycopter/leaf/README.md

 ## Introduction

-Leaf is a open Machine Learning Framework for hackers to build classical, deep or hybrid machine learning applications.
-It was inspired by the brilliant people behind TensorFlow, Torch, Caffe, Rust and numerous research papers and brings modularity, performance and portability to deep learning.
+Leaf is an open Machine Learning Framework for hackers to build classical, deep or hybrid machine learning applications.
+It was inspired by the brilliant people behind TensorFlow, Torch, Caffe, Rust and numerous research papers.
+It brings modularity, performance and portability to deep learning.

-Leaf has one of the simplest APIs, is lean and tries to introduce minimal technical debt to your stack.
+Leaf has one of the simplest APIs, is lean, and tries to introduce minimal technical debt to your stack.

 See the [Leaf - Machine Learning for Hackers][leaf-book] book for more.